 Reasonable accommodations will be made as required by law; however, the candidate/student must be able to meet all technical standards with or without reasonable accommodation.
 Please refer to the section on the Americans with Disabilities Act.
 The use of a trained intermediary necessarily requires that a candidate’s judgment be mediated by someone else’s power of selection and observation and is not a permissible accommodation.
 Enrolled students who are unable to meet these standards may be asked to appear before the Student Performance Committee and may be subject to dismissal.

 Students must satisfy all requirements for immunizations at the time of admission and throughout their medical school career.
 Failure to do so will prevent matriculation or, in the case of an enrolled student, lead to dismissal.
-For specific information, please see “Health Records/Immunizations” of the Student Educational Records section of the RVU Student Handbook and Catalog.
+For specific information, please see "Health Records/Immunizations" of the Student Educational Records section of this Handbook.

 Candidates must be able to observe demonstrations and experiments in the basic and clinical sciences.
 This includes but is not limited to the ability to observe a patient accurately at a distance and close at hand.
 Observation requires the functional use of the sense of vision and somatic sensations.

 Candidates should be able to speak, hear, and observe patients in order to elicit information; describe changes in mood, activity, and posture; and perceive nonverbal communication.
 A candidate must be able to communicate effectively and sensitively with patients.
 Communication (in English) includes not only speech but also reading and writing.
 A candidate must be able to communicate effectively and sensitively in verbal and written form with all members of the healthcare team.